sipart/sipart.github.io/Junos_Python_Notes.md

     jcs.emit_error().

-## Create Python script to ping all CEs
+## Project to Complete: Create Python script to ping all CEs

 To check for CE IPs